SKuipers/gibbon-docs/introduction/installing-gibbon.md

 2. Navigate your browser to the folder on your server where Gibbon has been located.
 3. Follow the on-screen instructions in Gibbon's new installer.
 4. Check out the [Getting Started With Gibbon](<./getting-started/next-steps.md>) page for more information.

-_Note: If you want to help test and develop Gibbon, you can select the [Cutting Edge Code](installation-options/cutting-edge-code.md) option in the installer.
-This allows you to run the latest code from [our GitHub repo](https://github.com/GibbonEdu/core).
-This is not recommended for production environments._

 The video below gives an overview of the installation process: